leogout/rasper-ducky/README.md

 - Variables can only be integers
 - DELAY, STRING and STRINGLN don't accept variables
 - No for loops, only WHILE loops are supported
+- Need to declare variables before using them

 ## Features
 - **Raspberry Pi Pico Support**: Execute scripts on a Raspberry Pi Pico.